consoledotdev/home/content/tools/load-testing.md

   Imperial College London.
 David has been a developer for 15+ years.
 ---

-The best load testing tools provide scriptable test plans, protocol-level and browser-level test execution, and for our review must also have a developer focus.
 Load testing tools help understand whether your infrastructure can handle a large spike of traffic and how fast pages load.
+The best load testing tools provide scriptable test plans, protocol- and browser-level test execution, and for this review must also have a developer focus.

 We tested 11 load testing tools using our independent [selection criteria](/about#selection-criteria) and the requirements described